Professor Cullen Lecture Notes

 A Shell Sort sorts separate subfiles of the original file.
 These subfiles contain every Kth element of the original file.
 Each subfile is sorted by simple insertion, a new smaller K is chosen, and the file is again partitioned into a new set of subfiles and sorted again.
 This process is repeated with smaller values for K until K is set to 1.
 At this point the entire file is sorted.
 Invented by Donald Shell in 1959, the shell sort is the most efficient of the O(n2) class of sorting algorithms.
 Of course, the shell sort is also the most complex of the O(n2) algorithms.

-A Address Calculation Sort is sorting by hashing.
+An Address Calculation Sort is sorting by hashing.
 In this method a function f is applied to each key.
 The result of this function determines which of several subfiles the record is to be placed in.
 The function should have the property that if x =< y, then f(x) =< f(y).
 Such a function is called order-preserving.

 MERGE SORTS involve combining two or more sorted files into a third sorted file.

 The merge sort uses a technique to sort a file by dividing the file into N subfiles and merge adjacent pairs of files.
-The process is repeated until there is only a single file remaining of size N. There are no more than O(n log n) comparisons in the mergesort involving less than N comparisons, but is does on average require twice as many assignments as quicksort.
+The process is repeated until there is only a single file remaining of size N. There are no more than O(n log n) comparisons in the merge sort involving less than N comparisons, but is does on average require twice as many assignments as quicksort.

-To view Sort Algorithm demonstration Click Here
+To view a comparative Sort Algorithm demonstration Launch Here

 Chapter 7